 Pack your binoculars this morning as we’re looking for 'Lundi', also known as puffin, Iceland’s iconic and beloved bird.
 As we hike the high sea cliffs of the Ingólfshöfði headland we’ll also catch glimpses of guillemots and skuas.
 Please note, in September the puffins will have headed back out to sea.
 However, we will still enjoy the stunning hike.
 After our hike and a bite to eat, we’ll head off to view yet another waterfall, known as Svartifoss, where nearby there are views across Europe’s largest outlet glacier, Skeiðarárjökull.
 You can decide to hike on the glacier with specialist guides for extra fees.

-Afterwards, we’ll regroup and head back to the Fosshótel, for another relaxing evening.
+Afterward, we’ll regroup and head back to the Fosshótel, for another relaxing evening.

-Fosshótel Glacier Lagoon, Öraefi (All meals)
+Fosshótel Glacier Lagoon, Öraefi (Breakfast, Lunch, Dinner)

 Hiking: Sea cliffs hike: 3 kilometers (1.9 miles), 2.5-3 hours, elevation +/- 200 meters (656 feet)

 Hiking: Svartifoss hike: 5.5 kilometers (3.4 miles), 1-2 hours, elevation +/- 100 meters (324 feet)